mroswell/docs-archive/ch4.md

 <v-icon @click="removeFromFavorites(dog)">delete</v-icon>
 ```

-Now you can add and remove dogs from your shopping cart.
+Now you can add and remove dogs from your favorites list.

 Chapter 4 is complete!